Chuu/GetCleanData/codebook.md

 - kurtosis: kurtosis of the frequency domain signal
 - bandsEnergy: Energy of a frequency interval within the 64 bins of the FFT of each window.
 - angle: Angle between to vectors.

+The naming set of activities is as follows:

+- WALKING
+- WALKING_UPSTAIR
+- WALKING_DOWNSTAIRS
+- SITTING
+- STANDING
+- LAYING

 # Angle Domain Variable Convention